The 11th Annual Standards, Patents & Competition: Law & Litigation

 Discover the latest on SEP, FRAND, and the future of patents from leading in-house authorities, top external counsel, IP management experts, and renowned judges

-Hear from leading IP experts at our standards and patents event
+Leading IP experts that presented at last year's standards and patents event

 Just some of the unmissable sessions at this year's Standards, Patents & Competition: Law and Litigation: